GNW-001/info2180-lab2/README.md

-# info2180-lab2
+# INFO2180 Lab 2
-Lab 2 for INFO2180 - Dyanmic Web Development
+This is Lab 2 for Garrik Wong